Immutable Backups Workflow

 Next follow the standard Backups workflow, selecting one of the immutable backup profiles for each policy.
 This will protect each covered application with immutable backups for all policy runs.

-Finally follow the K10 Disaster Recovery workflow, selecting the desired immutable backup profile for the "Cloud Location Profile" in the DR form.
+Finally follow the Veeam Kasten Disaster Recovery workflow, selecting the desired immutable backup profile for the "Cloud Location Profile" in the DR form.

 Setting Up Immutable Backup Protection for Azure